-As for 2013 modelling, a calibration coefficient of 0.3 has been applied to the modelled contribution of large point sources to As concentrations.
+A calibration coefficient of 0.3 has been applied to the modelled contribution of large point sources to As concentrations, consistent with the 2013 and 2014 modelling.
 Calibration coefficients of unity have been applied to the modelled contribution from large point sources to concentrations of Ni, Pb and Cd.
 Calibration coefficients were chosen to provide the best agreement of total model predictions with measured heavy metal concentrations.
-Activity levels for combustion of coal in industry were about 50% higher in the 2012 and 2013 NAEI than in the 2011 NAEI.
-Average measured concentrations of As across the UK showed a small decrease between 2011 and 2012 then a small increase between 2012 and 2014, consequently a calibration factor of less than unity was required for industrial emissions of As.
+Activity levels for combustion of coal in industry were about 50% higher in the 2014 NAEI than in the 2011 NAEI.
+Average measured concentrations of As across the UK showed a small decrease between 2011 and 2012 then a small increase between 2012 and 2014 and a small decrease from 2014 to 2015, consequently a calibration factor of less than unity was required for industrial emissions of As.